Prescription Error Lawyers in San Francisco

 The man did not know that the drug dispensed to him was not prescribed for him.
 He had been given several medications and did not realize that he had been given an additional drug that his doctors had not prescribed.
 He followed the directions on the bottle and took the medication.
 Five days later, he died.
 The coroner concluded that the patient’s ingestion of the drug led to profound acute hypoglycemia, causing his death.

 How could such a tragedy happen?
 There are several possible factors.
 Everyone, including pharmacists, can be stressed or distracted while on the job.
 Cost-control efforts on the part of pharmacies mean fewer pharmacists on duty, leading to increased workloads characterized by high volume and time pressures.
-Pharmacy stocking procedures can also lead to errors: stocking drugs by manufacturer places look-alike packages in a row, while alphabetical arrangements put sound-alike products together.
+Pharmacy stocking procedures can also lead to errors; stocking drugs by their manufacturer can place look-alike packages next to each other, while alphabetical arrangements put products with similar names.
 Even something as simple as the illegibility of a physician’s scrawled prescription can lead to errors.

 How can you protect yourself and your loved ones against prescription errors?
 Here are some tips to keep in mind the next time you get your prescriptions filled:

 - Open the bag at the counter.
 Check to be sure you’ve got what you should have.

 - Don’t sign too quickly.
 The paper pushed across the counter—the one most of us sign automatically—is an agreement that you’ve gotten the information you need.
 Don’t sign it without checking first.

 - Read the label carefully.
 Read every word.
 Check the name of the drug and the directions for use.
 If the directions are unclear, ask the pharmacist to explain them.
 If the name on the label isn’t the name of your doctor, notify the pharmacist.

 - Look at the drug.
 If it’s a refill, does it look the same as the previous prescription?
 If not, ask the pharmacist.